5 Examples That Show How to Write Headlines Readers Can't Ignore

 This was a post dissecting an email with the classic fake job listing scam.
 Its headline could benefit from more drama.

-My version: “Ignore These 7 Signs and Fall Prey to Email Scammers Offering You Fake Jobs”
+My version: “Ignore These 7 Signs and You’ll Fall Prey to Email Scammers Offering You Fake Jobs”

-Clear headlines are better than clever ones.
-“On writing” or “On the value of consistency” doesn’t say anything about what we’ll find inside.
+Clear beats clever.
+“On writing” or “On the value of consistency” tells us nothing.
 I declare myself guilty, too.
 A headline isn’t just a title, it’s a promise.
-Make it crystal clear because a vague headlines means no readers.
+Keep it clear, or lose your readers.